00spoiler00/documentation/content/general/marc-boada/brainwave-bonanza.md

 #### Assistant GPTs (Tailored AI-driven advisory services)

-- **UVE Comercial Assistant**: Leveraging your company's current comercial data to enhance UVE service introduction to client searching for solutions.
-[DONE] [DEMO](https://chat.openai.com/g/g-vTxa55icX-uve-route-to-market-expert)
+- **UVE Comercial Assistant**: Leveraging your company's current comercial data to enhance UVE service introduction to client searching for solutions. ✅ [DEMO](https://chat.openai.com/g/g-vTxa55icX-uve-route-to-market-expert)
-- **GPTs Customer support Assitant**: Trained with the developer portal knowledge (to be improved), could perform a first level support attendance, _minimizing time/geographic company growth impact_.
-[TODO]
+- **GPTs Customer support Assitant**: Trained with the developer portal knowledge (to be improved), could perform a first level support attendance, _minimizing time/geographic company growth impact_. ⛏️
-- **GPTs Customer Consultant Assistant**: Leveraging your company's unique data to enhance client strategies and decision-making.
-[TODO] [PEP]
+- **GPTs Customer Consultant Assistant**: Leveraging your company's unique data to enhance client strategies and decision-making. ⛏️ [PEP]
-- **GPTs Internal strategist Assitant**: Brainwave oriented GPTs, trained with company & market context, educated for business strategic proposals based on input and realtime status.
-[TODO]
+- **GPTs Internal strategist Assitant**: Brainwave oriented GPTs, trained with company & market context, educated for business strategic proposals based on input and realtime status. ⛏️
-- **GPTs Internal support Assitant**: Trained with the internal [documentation portal](#other-general-raw-concepts-or-improvements), could provide a fast and confiable response to UVE task, procedures, etc, to any internal worker.
-[TODO]
+- **GPTs Internal support Assitant**: Trained with the internal [documentation portal] ⛏️(#other-general-raw-concepts-or-improvements), could provide a fast and confiable response to UVE task, procedures, etc, to any internal worker. ⛏️

-\*All the assistants are subject to grat improvements via acitins [TODO]
+\*All the assistants are subject to grat improvements via acitins ⛏️

 #### As an interface